rjohn92/vpn-network/README.md

 # VPN Network Management System

 ## Prerequisites
 Make sure you have docker install first.
-If you need to install docker go [here](https://docs.docker.com/engine/install/).
+If you need to install docker go [here](https://docs.docker.com/engine/install/) and follow the instructions for your respective operating system.

 The VPN Network Management System is a Flask-based web application designed to create a graphical user interface (GUI) for managing VPN connections using OpenVPN configuration files.
 The primary goal of this project is to simplify the process of managing VPN connections and integrating them with existing Docker containers on your system.

+Some VPN providers allow the user to decide which applications/services they would like to route their internet traffic through.
+When the user does this it's called [split tunneling](https://www.fortinet.com/resources/cyberglossary/vpn-split-tunneling).
+This is mostly helpful when you would like to make sure some services use the encrypted network provided by your VPN to help shield yourself from your Internet Service Provider's (ISP) prying eyes while still allowing the traffic you don't mind being visible to your ISP to visible.

 ## Features